 Other Option Description

 @ <filename></filename> Reads command-line options from the specified file.

+Note: The file must be ASCII or UTF-8 encoded.

 -h -? -help Prints a summary of command-line options.

--debug Includes debug information in the log file, which is useful for troubleshooting.
+-debug Includes debug information in the Fortify Support log file,

+which is only useful for Micro Focus Fortify Customer

+Support to help troubleshoot.

 Equivalent property name:

 com.fortify.sca.Debug

 -debug-verbose This is the same as the -debug option, but it includes more details, specifically for parse errors.

 Equivalent property name:

 com.fortify.sca.DebugVerbose

+-verbose Sends verbose status messages to the console and to the

+Fortify Support log file.

+Equivalent property name:

+com.fortify.sca.Verbose

+Other Option Description

 -logfile <file></file> Specifies the log file that Fortify Static Code Analyzer creates.

 Equivalent property name:

 com.fortify.sca.LogFile

--clobber-log Directs Fortify Static Code Analyzer to overwrite the log file for each new scan.
+-clobber-log Directs Fortify Static Code Analyzer to overwrite the log file for each run of sourceanalyzer.
+Without this option, Fortify Static Code Analyzer appends information to the log file.

 Equivalent property name:

 com.fortify.sca.ClobberLogFile

 -quiet Disables the command-line progress information.

 Equivalent property name:

 com.fortify.sca.Quiet

--verbose Sends verbose status messages to the console and to the log file.

-Equivalent property name:

-com.fortify.sca.Verbose

--version Displays the Fortify Static Code Analyzer version number.
+-version -v Displays the Fortify Static Code Analyzer version number.

-Other Option Description -autoheap Enables automatic allocation of memory based on the physical memory available on the system.
-This is the default memory allocation setting. -Xmx <size></size> M G Specifies the maximum amount of memory Fortify Static Code Analyzer uses.
+-autoheap Enables automatic allocation of memory based on the physical memory available on the system.
+This is the default memory allocation setting.

+Other Option Description -Xmx <size>M G</size> Specifies the maximum amount of memory Fortify Static Code Analyzer uses.
+Heap sizes between 32 GB and 48 GB are not advised due to internal JVM implementations.
+Heap sizes in this range perform worse than at 32 GB.
+Heap sizes smaller than 32 GB are optimized by the JVM.
+If your scan requires more than 32 GB, then you probably need 64 GB or more.
+As a guideline, assuming no other memory intensive processes are running, do not allocate more than 2/3 of the available memory.
 When you specify this option, make sure that you do not allocate more memory than is physically available, because this degrades performance.
-As a guideline, assuming no other memory intensive processes are running, do not allocate more than 2/3 of the available memory.
+As a guideline, and the assumption that no other memory intensive processes are running, do not allocate more than 2/3 of the available memory.
+Note: Specifying this option overrides the default memory allocation you would get with the -autoheap option.